 Custom Column feature allows writing a query in M language.
 Therefore, we have to use a Custom Column feature here.
 Go to-

 Add Column > Custom Column

-Step 3: Write custom column formula using M Language
+Step 3: Write a custom column formula using M Language

 To concatenate two columns in Power Query we have to write a formula in the formula box as given below